emacsmirror/nikola/README.md

 ### About

-This is a simple wrapper around [nikola](http://getnikola.com).
-Right now, it allows you to create a site, build, deploy, start/stop the webserver and execute hooks.
+Nikola is a static site generator.
+If you don't know what it is, you should probable learn about it on [their site](https://getnikola.com) and then come back here.
+Nikola.el is a simple wrapper around nikola.
+Right now, it allows you to create a site, create posts and pages, build, deploy, start/stop the webserver and execute hooks.

+As said, it supports creating posts, but I recommend the awesome package [org2nikola](https://github.com/redguardtoo/org2nikola).

 <a id="org46a6fa6"></a>